rekalogika/mapper/README.md

 * `MapFrom` and `MapTo` attributes.
 * Support `ramsey/uuid`
 * Improve non-framework usage.
-* Warm up proxies from the list of classes provided by the user.
+* Warm up proxies on build time from the list of classes provided by the user.
+* Lazy-loading using Doctrine `Collection` type hint on the target side.
+* `PresetTransformer`.
+Transforms objects using a predetermined table of values.

 ## Documentation